o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/list-operations.md

 ![\[Diagram showing the inputs and results of a union comparison operation.\]](/images/user-guide/assetbundler/union-comparison-operator.png)

-## Asset List Intersection Comparison Operation {#asset-bundler-list-operations-intersection}
+## Asset List Intersection Comparison Operation

 This operation takes two asset list files to create a bundle asset list with only items that are in both asset lists\.
 To use this operation, run AssetBundlerBatch\.exe with a `--comparisonType` argument value of `2` or `intersection`\.